-This program is for students who have obtained a bachelor's degree in business, but want to earn a Master of Business Administration degree prior to obtaining fulltime employment.
+This program is for students who have obtained a bachelor's degree in business but want to earn a Master of Business Administration degree immediately after attainment of the bachelor's degree.
 This program meets the 150-credit requirement for the CPA licensure exam.